 Prior to joining Global National, Mallen worked as Global Toronto’s Queen’s Park Correspondent.
-He also hosted and produced Global Toronto’s current affairs program Focus Ontario, winning the RTDNA (formerly the Radio and Television News Directors Association) award for Best News Information Program three years running.
-Having reported from every province and two out of the three territories, Mallen also received the National News Directors of Canada Award from the RTDNA for his coverage of the 1995 Quebec Referendum.
-In addition, Mallen won a Bronze Medal at the 2000 New York Festivals for his reports on the Walkerton water disaster of the same year and the aftermath of the 1999 Kosovo War.
+He also hosted and produced Global Toronto’s current affairs program Focus Ontario, winning the RTDNA (Radio and Television Digital News Association) award for Best News Information Program three years running.
+Having reported from every province and two out of the three territories, Mallen also received the National News Directors of Canada Award from the RTDNA for his in-depth coverage of the 1995 Quebec Referendum.
+In addition, Mallen won a Bronze Medal at the 2000 New York Festivals for his reports on the Walkerton water disaster and the aftermath of the 1999 Kosovo War.

 As a documentary writer-director, Mallen scripted Leap of Faith: The Dance of Mikhail Baryshnikov, an award-winning account of the 1974 defection of the celebrated dancer; and more recently, No Country for Young Men, a look at the lost tradition of officer training at Canadian universities.